Career Opportunities Frequently Asked Questions

 When and where do I take the written test?
 How often is the written test given?

-Once you submit an application, it takes the City of San Diego testing center approximately 3-6 weeks to process the application.
+At least once a month and as often as 2-3 times a month.
+Once you submit an application, it takes the City of San Diego testing center approximately 7-10 days to process the application.
 Once the application is processed, you will be contacted via email with available dates to take the written exam.
 The City of San Diego testing center determines the location and the times of the written exam.

 What types of questions are on the written test?